4ms/metamodule-docs-website/docs/plugins.md

       Use the [Plugins](../plugins) link above.

+      Click "Download All" at the top.
+Unzip the "all_plugins.zip" file.

+      Copy the `metamodule-plugins` folder to the USB drive or microSD card.

-      Save each `.mmplugin` file to the USB or microSD card.
-You can put them in the root directory, or in a folder called `metamodule-plugins`
+      If you want to just install particular plugins, download them individually, and copy the `.mmplugin` file to the `metamodule-plugins` folder on your USB drive or microSD card.

+      You also can put the .mmplugin files in the root directory of the USB drive or microSD card.

-      Insert the drive into the MetaModule
+      Insert the drive into the MetaModule.

    [![USB Drive contents](./img/macos-plugins-disk.png){ .half }](./img/macos-plugins-disk.png)